 Important Note: We look forward to birding with you!
 To see the most recent update of our pre-tour and on-tour protocols and our requirements for travel, please visit our tour protocols page.

 Southeastern Peru is generally acknowledged as the most species-rich birding region on Earth.
-This tour combines three classic reserves on the Rio Tambopata, Posada Amazonas, Tambopata Research Center, and Refugio Amazonas.
+This tour combines three classic lodges on the Rio Tambopata: Posada Amazonas, Tambopata Research Center, and Refugio Amazonas.
 These complementary sites include a whole range of lowland rainforest habitats, from meandering rivers and Hoatzin-lined cochas to varzea, transition, and wonderfully wild terra firme forest.
 Combined, they will produce an astonishing variety of lowland Neotropical birds and mammals.

 If you would like a longer birding holiday, some departures of this tour may be combined with:

 MOUNTAINS OF MANU, PERU

 ITINERARIES • TOUR STATUS • DETAILS • SPACE REQUESTSITINERARIES • We issue a separate itinerary for each year, typically at least 9 months before that year's first departure.
 Most itineraries don't vary much year to year, but there may be small or rarely more substantive changes.
 A sample previous-year itinerary is usually available even if the one for your chosen departure is not.
 We do not require any deposit for provisional bookings until the itinerary for the departure is ready.

 DEPARTURES • We have 2 departures currently scheduled through 2023, with details including limits, guides, fees, and space available listed below.